one-place-logo-smone-place-logo-smone-place-logo-smone-place-logo-sm

 For more than 12 years, the One Place Child Advocacy Center has provided hope and healing to children from birth to age 17 who have experienced physical abuse, sexual abuse, serious neglect, and/or violence.

-How Forensic Medical Exams Work
+How Comprehensive Medical Exams Work

-The purpose of a forensic medical exam is to collect any evidence of abuse, diagnose and treat any injuries or sexually transmitted infections, assess for the possibility of pregnancy, and identify any other medical conditions.
+The purpose of a comprehensive medical exam is to collect any evidence of abuse, diagnose and treat any injuries or sexually transmitted infections, assess for the possibility of pregnancy, and identify any other medical conditions.

-However, in addition to its functional purpose, a forensic medical exam also serves as a supportive experience for a child, reassuring them that their body is okay and that they will be able to heal from the experience.
+However, in addition to its functional purpose, a comprehensive medical exam also serves as a supportive experience for a child, reassuring them that their body is okay and that they will be able to heal from the experience.

-Forensic Medical Exams at the One Place Child Advocacy Center
+Comprehensive Medical Exams at the One Place Child Advocacy Center

-All forensic medical exams at the One Place Child Advocacy Center are performed by our team of highly-trained and warm-hearted staff.
+All medical exams at the One Place Child Advocacy Center are performed by our team of highly-trained and warm-hearted staff.
 We use a gentle, compassionate, and empathetic approach to ensure that every child is treated with the utmost respect and dignity.

 Our medical providers are rostered as trained child abuse experts through the Child Medical Evaluation Program at UNC-Chapel Hill Department of Pediatrics and are the only two rostered providers in Onslow County.